midjourney-api-the-next-leg/python-midjourney-api/README.md

 # The Next Leg

 The Next Leg is a module that provides functionality for creating AI-generated images with Midjourney.
-It provides a simple interface for interacting with Midjourney's API and performing various actions such as creating images from prompts or URLs, describing images, using buttons or slash commands, and getting account settings.
+It provides a simple interface for interacting with Midjourney's API and performing various actions such as creating images from prompts or URLs, describing images, using buttons or slash commands, and getting/setting account settings.

 ## Installation